Rodrigomontenegrofarias/netly/content/introduction.md

 ---
-title: "Introduction"
+title: "Presentacion"
 metaTitle: "This is the title tag of this page"
 metaDescription: "This is the meta description"
 ---

 Some introduction text.
 Lists out all the headings from h1 to h6.
 Easy to customise.

-# Heading H1
+# Hola
-Heading 1 text
+Soy Nicolás Delgado

 ## Heading H2
 Heading 2 text